APCGitHub/rets-rabbit-v2-craft3/README.md

 #### Parameters

-* [searchCriteria](#searchcriteria) - An instance of `RetsRabbit_SearchCriteriaModel`
+* [searchCriteria](#searchcriteria) - An instance of `SearchCriteriaModel`
-* pageInfo - `Craft\PaginationVariable` just like with the native `pagination` tag
+* pageInfo - `craft\web\twig\variables\Paginate` just like with the native `pagination` tag
 * viewModel - A view model instance containing possible search results or errors from the API

 #### SearchCriteria

 The main difference in our `rrPaginate` tag compared to the native `paginate` tag is that it expects a `SearchCriteriaModel` as the first parameter.
 You can get an instance of a search criteria model in the following manner.

 ```html
 {% set criteriaModel = craft.retsRabbit.searches.criteria() %}